RedstoneWizard08/ultrabingo/maps.md

 - "Minecraft - Mine Oddity" by CEO Of Gaming
 - "Minecraft - Take Back The Night" by CEO Of Gaming
 - "Minecraft - Nether Reaches" by CEO Of Gaming
+- "Mineshafts - Into The Abyss" by aggravateeexe
+- "Mineshafts - Resonating Resentment" by aggravateeexe
 - "Mini Hell" by Megacheb
 - "Nova Kaizo - Talladega" by RedNova
 - "Paradiso - Sacred Grounds" by Frizou